Assessing Light Pollution from Streetlight Designs along Major Streets in Kota Kinabalu Towards Sustainable Urban Lighting

 How to Cite

-F. A. Abd Rahman, U. K. Noor Din, and C. C. Y. Yong, “Assessing Excessive Light Pollution from Streetlight Designs on Kota Kinabalu Key Streets for Sustainable Urban Lighting”, Politeknik & Kolej Komuniti Journal of Engineering and Technology, vol. 10, no. 1, Jun.
-2025, Accessed: Jul.
+F. A. Abd Rahman, U. K. Noor Din, C. C. Y. Yong, and M. I. Supaat, “Assessing Light Pollution from Streetlight Designs along Major Streets in Kota Kinabalu Towards Sustainable Urban Lighting”, Politeknik & Kolej Komuniti Journal of Engineering and Technology, vol. 10, no. 1, pp. 81–95, Jun.
+2025, Accessed: Aug.
 01, 2025.
 [Online].
 Available: https://app.mypolycc.edu.my/journal/index.php/PMJET/article/view/768